-Gov. Inslee to restrict gatherings of more than 250 people, a move aimed at sports and concerts to be
+Gov. Inslee to restrict gatherings of more than 250 people, a move aimed at sports and concerts

 Ever since the outbreak escalated, Inslee and public health officials have discussed the idea of “social distancing” in order to curb the spread of COVID-19, the illness caused by the virus.

-Department of Health Secretary John Wiesman told state lawmakers March 2 his agency would consider such measures, canceling or postponing large public events, putting in place travel restrictions or school closures.
+State health Secretary John Wiesman told state lawmakers March 2 his agency would consider such measures, canceling or postponing large public events, putting in place travel restrictions or school closures.

-“These are all things that have been in our plans, these are nothing new to us in public health,” Wiesman said at the time.
-“They are not things that widely or often get implemented in the United States.

-Inslee on Tuesday also declared new restrictions on long-term care centers, such as nursing homes and assisted-living facilities, to reduce the spread and danger of the virus.
+Inslee on Tuesday also declared new restrictions on long-term care centers, such as nursing homes and assisted-living facilities.
 Many of the deaths attributed to COVID-19, the illness caused by the virus, have been linked to nursing homes, particularly Life Care Center of Kirkland.

 The measures — which will remain in effect through April 9 — limit long-term care residents to one visitor per day, excluding end-of-life situations.

 Visitors being screened must be asked whether they have had contact with someone diagnosed with COVID-19 and if they have symptoms, including a fever of 100.4 degrees or higher, coughing or difficulty breathing.
-Staff at those facilities must also be screened at the beginning of each shift.
+Staff must also be screened at the beginning of each shift.

-The new restrictions will cover about 55,000 residents in places like nursing homes or assisted-living facilities, said Cheryl Strange, secretary of the state Department of Social and Health Services (DSHS).
+The new restrictions will apply to about 55,000 residents in places like nursing homes or assisted-living facilities, said Cheryl Strange, secretary of the state Department of Social and Health Services (DSHS).

-The screening will also apply to workers – such as doctors and therapists – who aren’t staff but are entering facilities to see residents, according to Chris Wright, a spokesman for DSHS, which helps oversee facilities.
-Those people won’t count as visitors for the residents they’re seeing.
+The screening also will apply to workers — such as doctors and therapists — who aren’t staff but enter facilities to see residents, according to Chris Wright, a spokesman for DSHS.

-The new restrictions require those facilities to screen staff and visitors for symptoms of the virus, and limit the number of visitors.

 By Tuesday evening, health officials had identified at least 267 confirmed cases across 10 counties of COVID-19, and 24 related deaths.